1. Main points

 Back to table of contents

-4. Labour productivity by industry section for Quarter 2 2024
+4. Labour productivity by industry section for Quarter 3 2024

-Contribution to growth of output per hour worked, percentage points, relative to Quarter 2 (Apr to June) 2023
+Contribution to growth of output per hour worked, percentage points, relative to Quarter 3 (July to Sept) 2023

 Notes:

-3. "Other services" industry includes: activities of households as employers, undifferentiated goods and services producing activities of households for own use, activities of membership organisations, repair of computers and personal and household goods and a variety of personal service activities not covered elsewhere in our Standard Industrial Classification (SIC) 2007.
+3. The "Other services" industry includes: activities of households as employers, undifferentiated goods and services producing activities of households for own use, activities of membership organisations, repair of computers and personal and household goods, and a variety of personal service activities not covered elsewhere in our Standard Industrial Classification (SIC) 2007.

 Back to table of contents